CBIIT/nci-hitif/framework-nucleus-segmentation/inference/mrcnn/README.md

-# watershed-infer Inference Code and Demo.
+# MRCNN Inference Code and Demo.